DotNetNomads/NextApi/documentation/articles/uploadqueue.md

                         "ProcessAsync",
                         new NextApiArgument("uploadQueue", queue));
 ```
-_Or you can use the abstract wrapper class UploadQueueService from Abitech.NextApi.Client.UploadQueue Nuget package._
+_Or you can use the abstract wrapper class UploadQueueService from NextApi.Client.UploadQueue Nuget package._

-The Abitech.NextApi.UploadQueue.Common Nuget package contains all the shared classes and some useful extension methods, such as ApplyModifications() to apply all the changes to an unchanged freshly queried row.
+The NextApi.UploadQueue.Common Nuget package contains all the shared classes and some useful extension methods, such as ApplyModifications() to apply all the changes to an unchanged freshly queried row.

-The Abitech.NextApi.Server.UploadQueue Nuget package contains everything needed for your ASP.NET server application to enable UQ functionality.
+The NextApi.Server.UploadQueue Nuget package contains everything needed for your ASP.NET server application to enable UQ functionality.
 UploadQueueService and ColumnChangesLogger are in this package as well.

 ### Intercepting changes
 In some cases you might want to intercept an operation to check on something and possibly reject the change.